-A Massive snow covered mountain, the captain of the tourist range, glowers in the background.
+A massive snow covered mountain, the captain of the tourist range, glowers in the background.
 In the foreground, is a sandstone limestone landscape carved by an endless wind into a valley of spires and steeples speckled by the cave openings of the early Phrygians who hid there deeper than worms at a lawn mower party.

 In early spring, when its cool, the place is really worth a visit.
 For Trekkers, its easy to spend three days scrambling through old cathedrals inside the mountains and the warrens under the ground.
 In midsummer, it could be a cooker.
 But you can fly in the balloon and have a hawk's eye view of the out of this world landscape that has preserved a piece of captivating ancient history, posing as many questions as it answers.

-The Fairy Chimneys of Cappadocia
+The Fairy Chimneys